Have we ever realized the difference between love and a companionship?

 Almost everyone would agree that when you get married your life gives you a direction gradually to nurture your relationship into a companionship which we always looked for in your lives.
 I don’t want to discard anybody’s feeling, this is all personal experience of love and companionship.
 It can vary from person to person as we all have a different set of expectations from each other – especially the people who say “we don’t except anything for anyone” too have some beautiful expectations to owe from the person they love.

 She got married to a person whom she loved, but later she felt lacunae in the relationship where she was missing a friend, a companion to her, which initially she thought she would get but with due course of time she couldn’t.
-She thought that being in Love is having a companion of life with all the emotional support that one needs.
+She thought that being in kind of Love she was, it is like having a companion of life with all the emotional support that one needs.

 She was wrong, she was completely wrong:

-An instance: where she would ask her husband to go out for a dinner and sit for while chatting nothing special about anything.
-He would go, but it would be a proper dinner -dinner date and come back home.
+An instance: where she would ask her husband to go out for a dinner and sit for while chatting nothing special about anything which every long term relationship would need i.e. to be together.
+He would go, but it would be a proper dinner-dinner date and come back home.
 When asked to talk and share your day with me, I will do the same – he used to deny saying I’m tired, had a lot of work today.
 Quite annoying at times.
-She started feeling alone and depressed as she was missing the madness, the craziness, the connection that a companion offers.
-She has always been a friendly person and in return, if she is expecting the same – she isn’t wrong.
+She started feeling alone and depressed as she was missing the good times, the madness, the craziness, the connection that a companion offers.
+She has always been a friendly & romantic person and in return, if she is expecting the same – she isn’t wrong.

 She kept on trying and asking him what’s the reason why you are ignoring, share with me if any problem but he will be just quiet and do not give her the expected or a satisfactory answer.
-Although Manas (the husband) was an introvert person by nature and a bit authoritative, which she knew she was puzzled by the behaviour, the ignorance and the emotional warmth missing in the relationship.
+Although Manas (the husband) was an introvert person by nature and a bit authoritative, which she knew though still she was puzzled by the behaviour, the ignorance and the emotional warmth missing in the relationship.
 Moreover, she also knew that he is not cheating on her, neither she is!
+She keeps on thinking why with passing time romantic relationships becomes like that, and the charm, the warmth, the passionate love for each gets lost somewhere.

 “As rightly said by Bertrand Russell Those who have never known the deep intimacy and the intense companionship of happy mutual love have missed the best thing that life has to give.”